Eisbaeeer/ESP8266-LEGO-Control/README.md

 # LEGO Controller

 This is a project to control 2 stepper motors 28BYJ with a Nodemcu ESP8266.
-The STL files for printing the housing can be found here: https://www.thingiverse.com/make:334521
+The STL files for printing the housing can be found here: http://www.thingiverse.com/thing:2312476

 The project is written in Arduino IDE to flash an ESP8266.
+Please have a look in the ino file for pinout to the driver modules.

 ## ChangeLog